bennotkin/city-scan-frontend/README.gcloud.md

 #     --update-env-vars BUCKET=$BUCKET
 ```

+#### Local
-Local: Away from Google Cloud, if you just want to build the container locally, you could simply run `docker build -t nalgene .` where `nalgene` is the image name and `.` indicates the `Dockerfile` is in working directory.
+Away from Google Cloud, if you just want to build the container locally, you could simply run `docker build -t nalgene .` where `nalgene` is the image name and `.` indicates the `Dockerfile` is in working directory.

 ### Job creation and execution
 *Taken from [https://cloud.google.com/run/docs/create-jobs](https://cloud.google.com/run/docs/create-jobs).*